 Well before the building season, start talking to your designer about your dream for your outdoor kitchen.
 By this point, you should have a fairly firm grasp of the details.
 This can help avoid confusion, and ensure that the kitchen actually meets your needs.
 Be sure to have answers to questions like:

 - How many people would you need to accommodate?

 - Would you want built-in seating?

 - How often would you hope to use it, and during which seasons of the year?

 - What kinds of cooking would you be doing: basic grill fare, or full-on gourmet meals?

-- Plan for infrastructure: electric service for appliances and plenty of outlets and light fixtures; a sound system; gas service; and water and drain lines.
+- Electric service for appliances and plenty of outlets and light fixtures

 The potential features are almost endless.
 Depending on your answers to the questions above, your new outdoor kitchen could incorporate: